 way amongst the cows as they tried to charge the gates, or they could kill all

-the cows and try to pick their way over the top of them.
+the cows and try to clamber over the top of them.

 at the bridge to Dunluce Castle, re-enacting the mood of Catherine Manners, daughter